 According to the American Medical Society for Sports Medicine, overuse injuries account for 50% of all sports injuries.
 While all overuse injuries differ in location and severity, these injuries are mostly preventable.

 An overuse injury occurs when bones, ligaments, muscles, or tendons are put under ongoing stress with little time to rest or heal.
 Because they are the result of repetitive trauma, overuse injuries develop over time, due to training or technique errors like incorrect form, not giving the body enough time to rest and heal, or focusing on one activity for too long.

 Common Overuse Injuries

 - Tennis Elbow: Lateral epicondylitis, known as tennis elbow, occurs when the tendons in your elbow are overworked, caused by repetitive gripping activities, like tennis or weightlifting.
-The pain of tennis elbow occurs primarily where the tendons of your forearm muscles attach to the outside of your elbow.
+The pain of the tennis elbow occurs primarily where the tendons of your forearm muscles attach to the outside of your elbow.

 - Rotator Cuff Injury: The rotator cuff tendons stabilize the shoulder joint by attaching muscles originating at the shoulder blade to the head of the humerus.
-These tendons are commonly irritated with repetitive overhead activities or lifting like swimming, tennis, or baseball.
+These tendons are commonly irritated with repetitive overhead activities or liftings like swimming, tennis, or baseball.